 They are like top fashion designs.
 They are unique.
-No one is going to turn up looking as good as you or more importantly, wearing the same outfit.
+No one will turn up looking as good as you, or more importantly, wearing the same outfit.

 But, it’s not just about looks.
-Results are what really count.
+Results are what count.

 Personalised for your business

-To make a big impact, to put the competition in the shade, you’ll need a stand that has that elusive “wow” factor.
+To make a significant impact, you’ll need a stand that has that elusive “wow” factor to put the competition in the shade.

 At the same time, the stand has to represent your brand and display your products and services effectively.

-A custom-build solution should instantly provide a unique and professional appearance.
+A custom-built solution should instantly provide a unique and professional appearance.

 You get to work with design experts

-Another big benefit of this option comes from working closely with a stand design agency.
+Another benefit of this option is working closely with a stand design agency.
 You are going to need one to design your stand.

 Your chosen design partner will employ experts who can provide trade show know-how.

-They will have the skills that can deliver an engaging exhibition stand from scratch.
+They will have the skills to deliver an engaging exhibition stand from scratch.

-They will also be focused on achieving the best possible results that your stand can deliver.
+They will also focus on achieving the best possible results that your stand can deliver.